The Ethiopian Leap Year

 Every 4 Years Is Too Often

-Like in the Julian calendar, a leap year in the Ethiopian calendar happens every 4 years without exception.
-However, this is too often compared to the length of a solar year
+Like in the Julian calendar, a leap year in the Ethiopian calendar is added every 4 years, without exception.
+However, this is too often compared to the length of a solar year.

 The more advanced leap year formula makes the Gregorian calendar far more accurate than the Ethiopian calendar.
 However, it is not perfect either.
 Compared to the tropical year, it is off by 1 day every 3236 years.